-8. Curbside/Alley Yardwaste.
-A charge per month or portion thereof for each dwelling unit, billed directly to the owner or occupant, of Four Dollars and Twenty-five Cents (\$4.25) except that such charge shall be Two Dollars and Fifteen Cents (\$2.15) for customers qualifying for Low Income Rate Assistance.
-To receive this service, a customer must be signed up with the Seattle Public Utilities for a minimum of twelve (12) months' service and place his or her vardwaste at the curbside/alley for collection on the scheduled date.
-The maximum allowed to any customer is five (5) bundles of yardwaste per week per subscription.

-9. Providing, Exchanging and Replacing Containers.
-A charge to customers on curbside/alley service for (a) providing, exchanging or replacing micro-cans, (b) exchanging or replacing collector-supplied containers for larger containers; or (c) replacing lost, stolen or damaged collector-supplied containers in accordance with written policy promulgated by the Director of the Seattle Public Utilities, as follows:
+- Seattle Public Utilities for a minimum of twelve (12) months' service and place his or her yardwaste at the curbside/alley for collection on the scheduled date.
+The maximum allowed to any customer is five (5) bundles of yardwaste per week per subscription. - b.
+Beginning April 1, 2000, a charge per month or portion thereof for each dwelling unit, billed directly to the owner or occupant, of Four Dollars and Twenty-five Cents (\$4.25) for up to four (4) bundles-of-yardwaste per collection plus an additional charge of One Dollar and Fifty Cents (\$1.50) for each extra bundle-of-yardwaste beyond four (4) per collection.
+To receive this service, a customer must be signed up with the Seattle Public Utilities for a minimum of twelve (12) months' service and place his or her yardwaste at the curbside/alley for collection on the scheduled date. - 7.
+Providing, Exchanging and Replacing Containers.
+There will be a charge of Nineteen Dollars (\$19) per container to customers on curb-side/alley service for providing a container or exchanging or replacing lost, stolen or damaged collector-supplied containers with the same size or larger containers. - 8.
+New/Changed Account.
+A charge of Ten Dollars (\$10) for the establishment of a new account or for each change in an existing account.

-Micro-can \$ 6.00

-Mini-can container 10.00

-32-gallon container 12.25

-60-gallon container 30.00

-90-gallon container 40.00

-In order to encourage proper subscription levels during the initiation of the extra bundle program, this charge will not apply to collector-supplied containers until April 1, 1996.
-The charge for micro-cans will be applied regardless of the reason for, or the timing of, delivery.

-10. New/Changed Account.
-A charge of Ten Dollars and Seventy-five Cents (\$10.75) for the establishment of a new account or for each change in an existing account.
 This charge shall apply when the owner or property manager of any single-family residence or multifamily structure (duplex, triplex, four-plex, or structure with five (5) or more units) establishes a new account or requests any change in his/her account requiring a change in account number or customer number.
-The new/changed account charge is not applicable to customers qualified for Low Income Rate Assistance.

-11. Physical Disability Exemption.
+The new/changed account charge is not applicable to customers qualified for Low Income Rate Assistance. - 9.
+Physical Disability Exemption.
 An exemption will be provided to qualified residents to allow for backyard collection at curbside rates when the resident is physically unable to take his or her garbage and rubbish containers to the curb.
 Qualifying criteria shall include, but are not limited to, the resident's physical condition, qualification for backyard service in other City programs, a physician's recommendation, the presence of other physically capable persons in the household, special topography and other unique property conditions, taking into account the contractors' ability to provide different combinations of container sizes to make curbside pickup feasible.

-B. The City shall calculate the charge for each multifamily dwelling unit within apartment houses and apartment hotels and for each resident within boarding, rooming, fraternity, sorority and group student houses for two (2) times a week service, billed directly to the owner or agent for the entire building, by doubling the applicable one (1) container and multifamily rates in subsection A4 of this section and reducing this calculated amount by Three Dollars and Sixty-five Cents (\$3.65) per unit to adjust for billing, collection, hazardous waste, and litter cleanup costs that occur only once a month.
+B. The City shall calculate the charge for each dwelling unit within apartment houses and apartment hotels and for each resident within boarding, rooming, fraternity, sorority and group student houses for two (2) times a week service, billed directly to the owner or agent for the entire building, by doubling the applicable garbage container rates in subsection A1 of this section and reducing this calculated amount by Three Dollars and Sixty-five Cents (\$3.65) per unit to adjust for billing, collection, hazardous waste, and litter cleanup costs that occur only once a month.

 C. All Single-Family and Multifamily Customers Requesting and Receiving Special, Nonroutine Collection Service for Garbage, Yardwaste, or Recyclable Materials.
+The following charges shall apply to special collections of:

-A per-pickup charge of Twenty-three Dollars and Ninety Cents (\$23.90) for first container collected plus One Dollar and Eighty Cents (\$1.80) for each additional container.
+1. All Nondetachable Containers, Bundles or Bundles-of-Yardwaste.
+A per-pickup charge of Twenty-four Dollars (\$24) for first unit collected plus Two Dollars and Fifty Cents (\$2.50) for each additional unit;